 Almost everyone employed to perform services for pay is considered an employee, but there are certain exceptions, such as farmworkers and independent contractors.

 Furthermore, the injury must be work-related.
 For instance, if you have an accident while traveling because of work, you are most likely covered.
 Everyday commuting to and from work, however, is not.
 Furthermore, while injuries are covered regardless of culpability, your employer and insurance provider may reject reimbursement if the damage was caused by willful or intentional misconduct.

 Here are some of your rights and benefits:

 - You are entitled to receive medical care coverage for all your needs, within reason (Sec.
 315)

 - You should receive payments equal to a percentage of your wages lost due to the injury (Sec.
 301(7-9); 351; 361(3))

 - You should receive specific compensation in the case of disability (Sec.
 361(2))

 Work with a Firm That Cares

 If you’ve been injured at work, you need professional legal advice to get the compensation you deserve.
-It helps when you work with workers’ comp lawyers with a proven track record of success, like Nolan and Shafer.
+It helps when you work with workers’ comp lawyers with a proven track record of success, like Shafer Swartz PLC.
 Reach out to us by dialing (231) 722-2444 or by using our contact form to get a free consultation for your case.